campenr/mothur-py/README.md

     m.make.contigs(file='basic_usage.files', processors=2)

     # running summary.single, passing calculators as mothur formatted list
-    m.summary.single(shared='current', calc='nseqs-sobs-coverage-shannon-simpson')
+    m.summary.single(shared='basic_usage.shared', calc='nseqs-sobs-coverage-shannon-simpson')

     # running summary.single, passing calculators as python list also works
-    m.summary.single(shared='current', calc=['nseqs', 'sobs', 'coverage', 'shannon', 'simpson'])
+    m.summary.single(shared='basic_usage.shared', calc=['nseqs', 'sobs', 'coverage', 'shannon', 'simpson'])

+The `Mothur` object saves a record of the current directories and files and the output files from mothur after executing each command.
+These are stored as dictionary attributes of the `Mothur` object and can be accessed easily:

+    # run a command
+    m.summary.seqs(fasta='basic_usage.fasta')

+    # get current output directory
+    out_dir = m.current_dirs['output']

+    # get output file
+    with open(m.output_files['summary'][0], 'r') as in_handle:
+        in_handle.read()

+**NOTE:** Due to the possibility of multiple output files with the same extension the output files are saved as lists within the attribute dictionaries with the file extension as the key.
+This issue does not occur for current files and dirs so they are stored as the actual values, not as lists of the values, with the key being the type of file according to mothur (usually the same as the file extension).

-There is also full implementation of the `current` keyword used in the command line version of mothur:
+There is also implementation of the `current` keyword used in the command line version of mothur:

     # run the mothur summary.seqs command using the 'current' option
     # NOTE: current is being passed as a string